Mixed moduli in 3d N=4 higher-genus quivers: Introduction

-We explore the moduli space of 3d $\Nsusy=4$ superconformal theories in three dimensions, much beyond the class of linear quivers~$T_\rho^{\check{\rho}}[SU(N)]$ introduced in~\cite{Gaiotto:2008ak}, which we had treated in our previous work~\cite{Bachas:2019jaa}.
-Presently, we consider all 3d $\Nsusy=4$ Lagrangian gauge theories that are good in the sense that they have an infrared fixed point SCFT\@.
-Such theories are isolated as 3d $\Nsusy=4$ SCFTs, but they admit $\mathcal{N}=2$ preserving exactly marginal deformations, which are known to belong to three distinct multiplets of the 3d $\mathcal{N}=4$ algebra~\cite{Bachas:2017wva}.
-These multiplets, denoted as $B_1[0]^{(2,0)}$, $B_1[0]^{(0,2)}$, $B_1[0]^{(1,1)}$, are Higgs, Coulomb and mixed branch operators.
+We explore the moduli space of 3d $\Nsusy=4$ superconformal theories in three dimensions,\footnote{There has been an extensive study of deformations of 4d SCFTs that preserve superconformality~\cite{Leigh:1995ep,Kol:2002zt,Aharony:2002hx,Kol:2010ub,Cordova:2016xhm} and conformal manifolds of these SCFTs~\cite{Benvenuti:2005wi,Green:2010da} have been explored as well.} much beyond the class of linear quivers~$T_\rho^{\check{\rho}}[SU(N)]$ introduced in~\cite{Gaiotto:2008ak}, which we had treated in our previous work~\cite{Bachas:2019jaa}.
+Presently, we consider all 3d $\Nsusy=4$ Lagrangian gauge theories that are ``good'' in the sense that their infrared fixed point includes neither free fields nor orbifolds thereof, in other words it is an interacting SCFT or a decoupled product of such SCFTs.\footnote{This notion of goodness is slightly stronger than the standard requirement that monopole operators have dimensions $\Delta\geq 1$.
+The difference is exemplified by the abelian theories in \autoref{subsec:abelian} whose infrared limit involves an orbifold of free monopoles.} Such theories are isolated as 3d $\Nsusy=4$ SCFTs, but they admit $\mathcal{N}=2$ preserving exactly marginal deformations, which are known to belong to three distinct multiplets of the 3d $\mathcal{N}=4$ algebra~\cite{Bachas:2017wva}.
+These multiplets, denoted as $B_1[0]^{(2,0)}$, $B_1[0]^{(0,2)}$, $B_1[0]^{(1,1)}$ following~\cite{Cordova:2016emh}, feature (as their bottom components) Higgs, Coulomb and mixed branch operators.
 Their number is captured by the superconformal index, or equivalently the partition function of the theory on $S^{2}\times S^{1}$, the computation of which is performed via supersymmetric localization.
 We provide fully explicit formulas for the number of all such operators, culminating in the dimension~\eqref{dimCCMcal} of the superconformal manifold.

+Our main focus, specifically, is on analyzing the \emph{mixed} marginal moduli, which lie in $B_1[0]^{(1,1)}$~multiplets.